AlexandrosBB/Niche/README.md

 ‘ingestion’ function over the directories for each county.
-As with the climate data, we want to consider if feature extraction with PCA might be appropriate here given the large number of land cover classes featured in the data set, the presenence or absence of which are likely to be correlated with one another.
+As with the climate data, we want to consider if feature extraction with PCA might be appropriate here given the large number of land cover classes featured in the data set, the presence or absence of which are likely to be correlated with one another.

 ``` r
 dirs <- list.dirs("land_use/", recursive = TRUE)[-1]